 Dole Plantation is Hawai’i’s only remaining pineapple plantation.
+Along with the North Shore’s sunflower fields, the Dole Plantation is one of the most notable man-made nature reserves in Oahu.
 It got its start back in 1899 when 22-year-old James Dole purchased 64 acres of land in the central plains of Oʻahu.

 In 1950, a small fruit stand was built in the fields.
 In 1989, Dole Plantation opened to the public after construction of a plantation-style home/living museum honoring the work and life of James Dole.
 Hawai’i’s “Pineapple Experience” was born.